aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 package](https://aur.archlinux.org/packages/cros-container-guest-tools-git)
 were invaluable in making this happen.

-Once you import this module in your configuration and build an image from it, you will need to get it on the Chromebook.
+After you import this module in your configuration and build the image, the next step is to get it on your Chromebook.
 There are [a few ways]({% link _micros/more-ways-to-bootstrap-nixos-containers.md %}) to do this, including building it in the default Debian container, copying it over through a USB stick, and uploading it to Drive.